GregoriaRamirez/gregoriaramirez.github.io/artifact-algorithms.md

 ## 🧠 Algorithms Impact

-While improving filtering logic and performance, I also focused on error handling.
-I added checks for empty dropdowns and rare selections to prevent the app from crashing.
-This strengthened the reliability of the application.
-Although not a security feature, input validation makes the application more stable and professional.

-This enhancement aligns with **Program Outcome 3**: *Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices.*

----
+These updates improved the performance, flexibility, and stability of the application.
+The dashboard now handles empty filters, rare combinations like uncommon breeds or rescue types, and even missing or blank values — all without crashing.
+The filters work together as intended, rather than overwriting or interfering with each other.

+I used step-by-step filtering that only runs when needed, which made the logic easier to follow and reduced unnecessary processing.
+I applied pandas methods like .isin() and .str.contains() carefully, along with .copy() to protect the original data.
+These decisions gave users more control and improved the overall reliability of the dashboard.

+This enhancement supports Program Outcome 3 by showing how I used clear, structured logic to solve real problems while balancing performance and maintainability.

 ## 📈 Reflection

-Enhancing this artifact helped me understand how to organize logic for both readability and performance.
-A key challenge was ensuring that multiple filters worked together without breaking the application.
-I tested several combinations and implemented fallback handling for missing or null values using `na=False`.
+This enhancement helped me grow as a developer because I had to carefully consider how different filters interact and how to prevent them from breaking the dashboard.
+At first, I had difficulty getting multiple filters to work together correctly.
+I tested various combinations and adjusted the order in which filters were applied to make sure the results remained accurate and stable.

+One of the most important lessons I learned was the need to plan for unexpected user input.
+Some users might leave dropdowns blank or choose rare combinations, and I had to ensure the application could handle those cases without crashing.
+By using na=False and safe filtering techniques, I was able to prevent errors and create a more dependable user experience.

-This experience improved my confidence in using control flow, data structures, and pandas to manage complex application logic in a maintainable way.
+This process improved my confidence in designing logic that is both clear and reliable.
+It strengthened my ability to use control flow, data structures, and pandas to manage more complex application logic in a way that remains clean, testable, and easy to maintain.
 ---

 ## 🔍 Demonstrated Skills